witblack/snake_URLs/README.md

 Where Is Location Of Snake URLs?
 -
-Snake URLs programed as tow type
+Snake URLs programed as tow type:
   - Portable
   - Installion